namecoin/x509-compressed/README.md

 ## Building

-Prerequisites:
+### Prerequisites

-1. Ensure you have the Go tools installed.
+Ensure you have the Go tools installed.

-Option A: Using Go build commands without Go modules (works on any platform with Bash; only Go 1.15-1.16.x; will not work on Go 1.17+):
+### Option A: Using Go build commands without Go modules

+Should work on any platform with Bash; only Go 1.15-1.16.x; will not work on Go 1.17+:

 1. Ensure you have the GOPATH environment variable set.
 (For those not familar with Go, setting it to the path to an empty directory will suffice.